felixwurst/js-jump-and-run-game/README.md

 # js-g4

-# Project : Build a Front-End application with Vanilla JavaScript
+# Project : Build a Front-End Application with Vanilla JavaScript

 **Creating a Jump & Run Game**